Central Register of the Effective Beneficiary

 Thus, the law presumes a mandate of representation without any indication of the extent of such mandate, leaving a dangerous void open to harmful interpretations, establishing in the lawyer, solicitor, notary and certified accountant the possibility of making a declaration on the online platform in respect of the effective beneficiary.

 Although the actual timing of the declaration has not yet been established by ordinance, the fact is that the initial declaration is established in Art.
 12 of the RCBE and which should happen with the constitution or first registration in the central registry of incorporated (RNPC).
-In addition to an initial registration, there will also be an annual confirmation of the information up to July 15 regarding the data registered therein on the effective beneficial owner.
+In addition to initial registration, there will also be an annual confirmation of the information up to July 15 regarding the data registered therein on the effective beneficial owner.

 The information on the list of beneficiaries will be publicly available on an electronic page (still to be regulated through the Ordinance), and the company's tax identification number NIPC will correlate with the full identification of the beneficial owner, with some exceptions listed in Article 22 of the RCBE.
 The protection of personal data is ensured in Articles 27 and following of the RCBE.

-The access to this information will be relevant to the entities obliged through authentication in the RCBE, presumably similar to other systems of the same kind, that is through electronic certification that are available to lawyers, solicitors, notaries and related professionals.
+The access to this information will be relevant to the entities obliged through authentication in the RCBE, presumably similar to other systems of the same kind, that is through electronic certification that is available to lawyers, solicitors, notaries and related professionals.

 The judicial, police and tax authorities shall have access, establishing as the ultimate purpose of this legislation international cooperation and the rapid availability of the information obtained by this means.

 For the moment the immediate consequence of the legislation in force is to obtain detailed information.
 From the information obtained the respective entities, be they police, judicial or tax, national or other, can take action in certain legal actions and proceedings.
-Such actions may be linked to the origin of the funds, terrorist links or tax fraud (tax evasion).
+Such actions may be linked to the origin of the funds, terrorist links, or tax fraud (tax evasion).

 In addition to such legislative creations, Law 89/2017 also creates obligations for both the Notary and the Land Registrar when transferring property.
 Thus, the form of payment, the identification of the bank entity, the number of the cheque and the value of the cheque must be included in the property transfer document.
-The Notary and the Land Registrar should consult the RCBE before starting to draft the transmission document (for example) and should refuse to complete the transfer process if the obligation to complete the registration of effective benefial ownership has not been fulfilled.
+The Notary and the Land Registrar should consult the RCBE before starting to draft the transmission document (for example) and should refuse to complete the transfer process if the obligation to complete the registration of effective beneficial ownership has not been fulfilled.

 Portimão, 21st of December de 2017